msalmonse/csv2/json.md

 #### names (Array of Strings)
 The plotted column or rows are assigned names from this array or the first header row or column respectively.
-The name are included with the colours associated with the plots.
+The name are included with the colours associated with the plots under the plot area.

 #### rowGrouping (Bool _false_)
 **Option:** `--rows`<br/>